 Tyler is a late-discovery donor conceived person.
 He acts as General Counsel for USDCC, ensuring compliance with relevant rules and regulations, and drafting and reviewing legal documents for the organization.
 He also helps develop legislation proposed by USDCC.

 Tyler is an attorney for the EPA and earned a degree in physics from Furman University, where he also studied genetics.
-He lives in Atlanta with his wife and their pug, Chuck.
-Tyler enjoys spending time with his family, listening to jazz, and playing golf and the saxophone.
+He lives in Atlanta and enjoys spending time with his family, listening to jazz, and playing golf and the saxophone.

 Vice President of Development & Director of Social Media

 Melissa was conceived from an anonymous egg donor and learned this just before turning 22.
 She spearheads USDCC’s fundraising initiatives and manages the group’s social media sites.

 Melissa lives in New York with her dog and two cats.
 She has a degree in neuroscience with experience working in medicine, research, bioethics, and human rights.
 In her free time, she enjoys traveling and art, and she is addicted to thrifting and used book stores.

 Lindsay is a licensed clinical social worker, late-discovery donor conceived person, and also a recipient parent of donor sperm that she and her wife used to conceive their two sons.
 She works with other mental health providers to develop educational and support materials for USDCC.

 Lindsay works in private practice providing therapy in the Atlanta area.
 She has often worked with individuals and couples going through fertility treatments.